 -Transport un-involved juvenile victims to an alternate site and release them to parents or guardians.

--Death notifications to victims’ families and well-being check of suspects’ family members (a significant portion of active killers begin their attacks by shooting family members before attacking other public areas).
+-Death notifications to victims’ families and well-being check of suspects’ family members (about half of active killers begin their attacks by shooting family members or intimate partners before attacking people in public areas).

 -Forensic crime scene investigation (may take days or weeks).

 It isn’t really all that complicated.
 It’s certainly not easy, given the complexity of most of these shooting scenes and the resources demanded, but with adequate organization, a decent plan, and prior training, it isn’t a complicated response process.
 One can argue about the relative priorities of each of these tasks and place them in slightly different order depending on the nature of the incident and the available resources, but this general plan will work well for the majority of mass killing events.